Ali56Arif/Somali-Information-Retrieval-Corpus-and-Building-Somali-Search-Engine/README.md

 # Please rename the corpus as Somali_IR_Evaluation_Corpus if you want to create an index by yourself, find the corpus name in the file: Som_index_creator.py.

-Will update the Repository, and add more explanations about the use, near time.